 1. Delayed bladder maturity: For some children, the bladder simply hasn’t developed enough to hold all the urine produced throughout the night.
 This is particularly common in boys, who may take longer to develop in this area.

 2. Deep sleep patterns: Some children sleep so deeply that their brain doesn’t wake them up when their bladder is full.
 They’re not being lazy—they’re just genuinely not receiving the signals that it’s time to wake up and go to the bathroom.
 This is often linked to sleep-disordered breathing, such as mouth breathing, which can disrupt the brain’s ability to communicate effectively during sleep.
+If your child is a mouth breather, addressing this underlying issue can sometimes improve sleep quality and reduce bedwetting incidents.
+For more on how mouth breathing affects sleep and overall development, keep an eye out for our upcoming article!

 3. Genetics: If you or your partner wet the bed as a child, there’s a higher chance your child might experience it too.
 It’s often something that runs in families, and typically, children outgrow it in their own time.